xaur/decred-proposals/market-makers/arguments.md

 ### Pro: Experiment to try

-There were debates about how much poor liquidity is responsible for Decred's low rank and adoption.
+There were debates about how much poor liquidity is responsible for Decred's low rank and slow adoption.
 Getting a trial of good liquidity may answer this question.
 If we buy good liquidity and nothing changes, the problem was elsewhere.
 If so, we can not renew the contract.

 Counter-arguments: